Parquetry Flooring Company in Adelaide uses traditional flooring techniques with a modern twist. A family business

 Drifting in and out of vogue throughout the generations, traditional block parquetry flooring is enjoying a revival.
-Throughout the age’s parquetry floors have featured in commercial buildings such as hospitals, factories, museums, libraries and hotels for centuries.
-These timber floors are hardwearing in areas with heavy foot traffic.
+Throughout the age’s parquetry floors have featured in commercial buildings such as hospitals, factories, museums, libraries and hotels.
+These timber floors are hard-wearing in areas with heavy foot traffic.

-However, there is also a long history of parquetry flooring being installed in more refined and decorative homes all around the world.
-Records indicate that the first parquetry floors were introduced in 16th century France and originally included wood blocks laid in geometric patterns with the shapes of the individual blocks varying in both colour and size.
+There is also an extensive history of parquetry flooring being installed in more refined and decorative homes all around the world.
+Records show that they introduced the first parquetry floors in 16th century France and originally included wood blocks laid in geometric patterns with the shapes of the individual blocks varying in both colour and size.

 Parquetry through the centuries

-Before parquetry was used on floors, a technique known as marquetry was used as furniture decoration using small pieces of inlaid wood.
-Marquetry is the centuries old process of creating pictures out of materials such as shell, stone, and wood.
+Before we used parquetry on floors, we used a technique known as marquetry as furniture decoration using small pieces of inlaid wood.
+Marquetry is the centuries-old process of creating pictures out of materials such as shell, stone, and wood.
 In the 16th century, technological advances allowed marquetry techniques to be applied on a much grander scale.
 For example, creating patterned floors of tightly fitting blocks of wood.
 The detailed geometric designs have their origins in historic European palaces and chateaux.
-The same traditional patterns today.
+We still use the same traditional patterns today.
 Parquetry Flooring Company still installs the Versailles and Marie Antionette patterns, in different sizes, all made traditionally from European Oak.

-These timber floors were used to replace grand marble or stone floors that were quarry cut, expensive to install and maintain.
-The water used for cleaning also caused long term damage to joists and timber frames.
-Simple plank wood floors existed at this time but during the 16th Century the tongue and groove system was devised.
-This allowed more extravagant and sophisticated patterns to be integrated within flooring designs.
+These timber floors were used to replace grand marble or stone floors that were quarried, expensive to install and maintain.
+The water used for cleaning also caused long-term damage to joists and timber frames.
+Simple plank wood floors existed, but during the 16th Century, they devised the tongue-and-groove system.
+This allowed more extravagant and sophisticated patterns used within flooring designs.

 Parquetry during the 16th century.